Facebook got rid of the “trusted contacts” feature. You might’ve seen the notice in the Facebook app last year.

 Phishing is rampant these days and the scammers are getting cleverer by the day; it’s all too easy to fall prey to something that looks too good to be true.
 If in doubt, do not click!

 Make sure to keep your web browser up to date and remove any suspicious applications or browser add-ons or extensions.

 This setting allows you to download everything you’ve ever posted on Facebook and it’s a solid best practice for both your personal profile and business Page, as at least you would own a back up off of Facebook.
 (Just like you back up your website or blog).

 I would recommend downloading your information a minimum of once a year, but maybe 2-4 times a year depending on how much you post!
 (See Step #9.9 on this post).

 Hopefully you’ll be more confident about how secure your Facebook account is after taking these 12 steps!

 Make sure you’re following my Facebook Page to stay up to date with all things Facebook and social media marketing.

 Need help with your Facebook marketing?
-Season Three of my most popular program #FBOMM: Facebook Organic Marketing Masterclass is coming up very soon!
+Join the wait list for my most popular program #FBOMM: Facebook Organic Marketing Masterclass Season Five is coming soon!